gnosischain/documentation/docs/node/migrating-a-validator/migrating-a-validator.md

 \-> [Prysm](https://docs.prylabs.network/docs/advanced/migrating-keys/) docs

 :::danger
-Best practice to minimize slashing risks is to wait > 1 epoch following any actions taken by the original validator before starting the new (migrated) validator.
+Best practice to minimize slashing risks is to wait > 1 epoch [(you can check here to see epoch)](https://beacon.gnosischain.com/epochs) following any actions taken by the original validator before starting the new (migrated) validator.
 This will happen naturally if you stop the original validator at the beginning of the process.
 :::